irdest/irdest/docs/contributors/src/technical/crates.md

   sending end of the `libqaul-ipc` interface.

-* **utils/ws.js** is a javascript wrapper for the websockets API, used mainly in the qaul.net web interface
+* **utils/ws.js** is a javascript wrapper for the websockets API, used mainly in the qaul web interface

-* **clients/desktop-cli** is desktop CLI to run the qaul.net
-  application, with an external service bundle
+* **clients/desktop-cli** is desktop CLI to run the qaul application, with an external service bundle